Corporate Strategic Management: Fostering Innovative Business-degree Structures

 - Workplace ethics

-Dr. Chinny Nzekwe-Excel is an Academic Lead, Consultant and Research Expert in the broad areas of Management Development Initiatives & Repositioning Strategies; International Business; Leadership Concepts; Operations Management Research; Teaching & Learning Innovations, and Construction Management.
+Dr. Chinny Nzekwe-Excel is an experienced academic with significant subject expertise in the broad areas of Management Development Initiatives & Repositioning Strategies; International Business; Leadership Concepts; Operations Management Research; Teaching & Learning Innovations; Work-based Learning; and Construction Management.
 She is also a Statistics Expert; a Senior Fellow of the Advance Higher Education, UK; a Certified Management & Business Educator; and a Leadership and Management Professional.

-Chinny is the Academic Director of the International Masters of Business Administration, and the Program Director of the International Masters of Business Administration with Professional Practice at the University of Wolverhampton, UK.
-She has strategic involvements with wider & global higher education platforms and has published over 50 research outputs in leading academic journals & conference/ scholarly networks.
+Chinny is an Associate Professor in Enterprise and Corporate Development.
+She is the Program Director of the Help to Grow Management, and the Program Director of the Senior Leader Apprenticeship at Birmingham City University, UK.
+She has strategic involvements with wider & global higher education platforms and has published well over 50 research outputs in leading academic journals & conference/ scholarly networks.

 The first step towards empowering learners/ practitioners or business leaders into becoming effective change agents for enhanced sustainability in business practice is to create an environment that enables them to identify their current strengths and development needs.
 Knowing these will inspire learners/practitioners to build their personal brand and subsequently help them make measurable impacts in the workplace environments.
 Therefore, with corporate partnership as a core element, learners or business leaders have opportunities to critically reflect on wider organizational issues and to explore evidence-based real-world solutions.